asimihsan/onlinejudge/README.md

     -   Each Digital Ocean load balancer to one Digital Ocean droplet for now
     -   Provision droplet image using packer
     -   Run using sandbox.
 Run as nobody user.
+-   Test trying to break out of sandbox

+## TODO done

+-   Add lots of other languages.
 -   Use curl to test it works.
--   Test trying to break out of sandbox
 -   Rebuild Digital Ocean image
     -   Had to fix nginx conf, frontend main.js URL, reduce LXC mem to 256MB

-## TODO done
+-   When binding /tmp/foo then writing to foo.py, need to chmod a+rx foo.py!
+    -   Fix runner.go
 -   Sandbox
     -   Fix seccomp to support Ruby.
 Add all possible system calls, then remove until it fails.
     -   However you do it, don't allow network calls (prevent SYS_socketcall, or don't provision network in LXC)